tkphd/logistic-map/README.md

 functions), the peak is assumed to lie at *x*=½, and the function is scaled to the value there.
 SymPy also converts the expression to LaTeX for use as the graph title.

-Results (raw data) are stored to `logistic.npy`.
-If it exists, it will be read back in, so the map can simply resume from previous iterations.
-If you change the function or resolution, it is recommended that you delete this file.